Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Introduction

 \section{Introduction}

+In studying any entity or system, a fundamental scientific goal is the satisfactory characterization of temporal dynamics, whether empirically observed, simulated, or theoretically predicted.
+For language, there are many kinds and scales of temporal dynamics to consider such as the introduction and usage decline of specific words~\cite{petersen2012a}, the evolution of accents, the long term development of individual languages~\cite{petersen2012b}, and the changes in the overall ecology of human languages which has now moved well into an era of die off~\cite{abrams2003a}.

+Here, we are concerned with the dynamics of the English language's lexicon.
+Primarily, we want to know how the usage of words has changed in time, and how this is reflected in the English lexicon's evolution.
+This focus leads us to several core questions: (1) What are the rates at which words are born and at which they die?
+(2) How do we reasonably identify word births and deaths in the first place?
+(3) As the English lexicon has expanded, how have overall statistical patterns such as Zipf's law~\cite{zipf1949a} changed, if at all?
+We are especially interested with revisiting work on word ``birth'' and ``death'' rates as performed in~\cite{petersen2012a}.
+As we will show, the methods employed in~\cite{petersen2012a} suffer from boundary effects, and we propose and investigate an alternative approach insensitive to time range choice.
+We also investigate lexical changes at a range of usage frequency levels.

+We will perform our analyses using the Google Books corpus~\cite{michel2011quantitative,lin2012syntactic} whose incredible volume generated from an extensive coverage of all written works would seemingly make it an ideal candidate for linguistic research.
+However, there are two major caveats that limit its potency and we will lay them out before proceeding.

-The incredible volume and free availability of the Google Books corpus~\cite{michel2011quantitative,lin2012syntactic} make it an intriguing candidate for linguistic research.
-In a previous work~\cite{pechenick2015a}, we broadly explored the characteristics and dynamics of the English and English Fiction data sets from both the 2009 and 2012 versions of the corpus.
-We showed that the 2009 and 2012 English unfiltered data sets and, surprisingly, the 2009 English Fiction data set sets all become increasingly influenced by scientific texts throughout the 1900s, with medical research language being especially prevalent.
-We concluded that, without sophisticated processing, only the 2012 English Fiction data set is suitable for any kind of analysis and deduction as it stands.
-We also described the library-like nature of the Google Books corpus which reflects word usage by authors with each book, in principle, represented once.
-Word frequency is thus a deceptive aspect of the corpus as it is not reflective of how often these words are read, as might be informed by book sales and library borrowing data, much less spoken by the general public.
-Nevertheless, the corpus provides an imprint of a language's lexicon and remains worthy of study, providing all caveats are clearly understood.
+In previous research~\cite{pechenick2015a}, we broadly explored the characteristics and dynamics of the unfiltered English and English Fiction data sets from both the 2009 and 2012 versions of the Google Books corpus.
+We showed that the 2009 and 2012 unfiltered English data sets and, surprisingly, the 2009 English Fiction data set, all become increasingly influenced by scientific texts throughout the 1900s, with medical research language being especially prevalent.
+We concluded that, without sophisticated processing or the provision of extensive metadata, only the 2012 English Fiction data set is suitable for any kind of analysis and deduction as it stands.

+We also described the confounding problem of the library-like nature of the Google Books corpus.
+Each book is, in principle, represented only once (re-editions are one exception).
+Word frequency is thus a deceptive aspect of the Google Books corpus as book popularity is not encoded in any way.
+Word counts are in no way reflective of how often these words are read---as might be informed by book sales and library borrowing data---much less spoken by the general public.
+Nevertheless, the Google Books corpus registers an imprint of a language's lexicon and remains worthy of study, as long as we remain mindful of its nature.